ypenn21/serverless-production-readiness-java-gcp/docs/TDD-with-Gemini-for-Java-and-SpringBoot-in-GCP.md

         }
     }
 ```
-Note that the code is missing the ‘getByBook()’ implementation in the QuoteService class, which leads you to the next step in the implementation.
+Note that the code is missing the ‘getByBook()’ implementation in the QuoteService class, which leads you to the next step of the implementation.

-**Step 3: Generate now repository access methods, starting again with a test**
+**Step 3: Generate now test methods for repository access**

-Let's open the QuoteService class and observe that the getByBook method is missing.
+Open the QuoteService class and observe that the getByBook method is missing.
-We generate a test for the service class first, then add methods to access the repository, and test it out.
+Generate a test for the service class first, then add methods to access the repository, and test it out.

-Let's open the QuotesRepositoryTest class and add the following comment towards the bottom of the class:
+Open the QuotesRepositoryTest class and add the following comment towards the bottom of the class:
 ```
 // generate a unit test for the getByBook method in the QuoteService; create a Quote in the QuoteService first then test the getByBook method against the new Quote
 ```